BelminH/regular.river/README.md

 [![codecov](https://codecov.io/gh/BelminH/regular.river/branch/main/graph/badge.svg?token=6PXAPSIOCI)](https://codecov.io/gh/BelminH/regular.river)
 [![Python CI](https://github.com/BelminH/regular.river/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/BelminH/regular.river/actions/workflows/build.yml)

-## Auto bank
+# Auto Bank

-This is a Python script that reads a CSV file with bank transactions and categorizes them based on regular expressions.
-It then displays the total amount for each category and prompts the user to categorize any unknown transactions.
+Auto Bank is a Python script designed to automate the categorization of bank transactions.
+It reads a CSV file containing bank transactions, categorizes them based on predefined regular expressions, and displays the total amounts for each category.
+For transactions that don't match any existing categories, it provides an interactive interface for the user to categorize these transactions manually.

-Installation
+## Installation

-    Clone the repository to your local machine.
+1. Clone the repository to your local machine using the following command:
+`git clone git@github.com:BelminH/regular.river.git`
+2. Navigate to the cloned directory:
+`python --version`
+If Python 3 is not installed, please refer to the official Python documentation for installation instructions.

-#### Usage
+## Usage

+To run the script, follow the steps below:

-    Run the script by running python main.py.
+1. Run the script using Python:
+`python transaction_classifier.py`

-    Enter the file path for the CSV file when prompted.
+2. When prompted, enter the file path for the CSV file that contains the bank transactions.

-    The script will categorize the transactions and display the totals for each category.
-    If there are any unknown transactions, the script will prompt the user to categorize them.
+The script will then categorize the transactions and display the totals for each category.
+If there are any unknown transactions, the script will prompt the user to manually categorize them.